dan-maks/dare.io-pbl/Project7.md

       $ sudo mkdir mnt/opt

-Create mount points on /mnt directory for the logical volumes as follow:
+Create mount points on /mnt directory for the logical volumes as follows:

 Mount lv-apps on /mnt/apps – To be used by webservers